This confidential space is for those who are touched by miscarriage, whether the experience happened recently or years ago.

 User Generated Content: The user generated content (such as Explore Feelings, Explore, Tell Your Story, Post Feelings, Post Artwork, Write a Poem, Explore, and Healing pages) on this Web site can be viewed by any visitor to the Web site.
 While we encourage you to use the user generated content to communicate and interact with other Members ("Member" is defined as an individual who uses the user generated content on the Web site and/or submits any materials for publication on the Web site), we also advise you to use discretion in posting any information that is PII (e.g., name, address, employment) in order to ensure your privacy.

 If you choose to provide an email address to contact MiscarriageHurts.com discussion boards, we encourage the use of an "anonymous" address that does not contain your name or a domain name that could reveal your identity or other PII.
-MiscarriageHurts.com and its owner, Life Perspectives, take no responsibility for the PII that you post on the Web site's public areas (such as Explore).
+MiscarriageHurts.com and its owner, the Institute of Reproductive Grief Care, take no responsibility for the PII that you post on the Web site's public areas (such as Explore).

 You should use discretion in posting PII in any user generated content.
 We cannot ensure the security of any such information given the open access of the Web site to visitors and other Members.
 The administrators of MiscarriageHurts.com reserve the right to remove any offensive and derogatory content found on the web site.
 But, we are not responsible for the actions of or content posted by the Web site's Members or visitors.